zrrbite/apigear-docs/docs/advanced/objectlink/errors.md

 ## No Such Module

-The error message is send if the client tries to link to a non existing module.
+The error message is sent if the client tries to link to a non existing module.

 ```json
 [ ERROR, LINK, 0, "olink.error.no_such.module" ]
 ```

-This error can also be send during an unlink operation if the module is not linked.
+This error can also be sent during an unlink operation if the module is not linked.

 ```json
 [ ERROR, UNLINK, 0, "olink.error.no_such.module" ]